aropan/raic-cli/README.md

 ./raic_cli.py find-games $USER --nolimit --datetime-from '26 Dec' --rank 2 --contest finals
 ```

-First query for user will be long.
+First query for user will take a long time.
 Use `limit` or `datetime-from` for more fast response (without iterating over all games).